someonerandomokie-cpu/LANGUAGE_GAME/README.md

 - “Back to Main Page” always visible on the dialogue screen; episode/page labels in white; dialogue text black

 ## Troubleshooting
-- If the plot/dialogue generation seems slow, ensure the backend is running and VITE_BACKEND_URL is set.
+- If plot/dialogue endpoints return 400, set `OPENAI_API_KEY` in `server/.env` and restart the backend.
+- If `/api/generate-image` fails, set `REPLICATE_API_TOKEN` in `server/.env`.
 - If push to GitHub is blocked due to secret scanning, rotate any exposed key and ensure the key isn’t present in history.
-Our .gitignore prevents committing .env files.
+Our `.gitignore` prevents committing `.env` files.
           />

         );